 We’ve come to our last lesson for Entertaining 101, the main dishes.
-Below we’ve outlined four main dishes, three meats and one vegetarian recipe, that will impress any group of guests.
+Below we’ve outlined four main dishes, three meat dishes and one vegetarian recipe, that will impress any group of guests.
 We’ve kept most of these recipes pretty simple, as we believe you’re now pros for hosting!
-Add your own special marks with these dishes, using Fair Oaks Farms spices, cheeses, and sauces — all found on campus in our Cowfé.
+Add your own distinctive marks with these dishes, using Fair Oaks Farms’ spices, cheeses, and sauces — all found on campus in our Cowfé.

 Bacon Wrapped Filet Mignon

 - 1 8 to 10-ounce filet steak (make as many as you need by multiplying the rest of the ingredients by the number of guests you’re serving)

 - 1 tablespoon olive oil

 - salt and pepper, and any other spices desired

 - Preheat oven to 450 degrees.
 Season steak with salt, pepper, and any of Fair Oaks Farms’ spices sold at our Cowfé.
 Wrap the steak with the slice of Farmstead bacon and stick two toothpicks into either side to hold in place.